I was born in Lincolnshire in 1965, later moved to Dorset, and now live in West Oxfordshire with my husband Steve. We have two sons, Keith and Ian.

 We all grew up, in some respects at least.
 Jobs took friends away to different parts of the country which meant time for gaming was increasingly limited.
 Steve and I started a family and when Keith was a year old, I joined my local Ottakar’s as a part time bookseller.
 This was to give me something beyond nappies, baby food and the latest pre-school toys to talk about when I met grown ups who were not also mothers.
 It was great fun and I started to see how the publishing and bookselling trades work from new angles.
 I also had several weekends away from being a mum at the Crime and Mystery Weekends run at St Hilda’s each summer.
 Here I met many friendly and accessible authors (often very famous) who were happy to give advice and encouragement.
 I went to presentations by agents and publishers who showed me just what is needed to stand a chance of breaking into publication.
 What you need, I heard, is ‘the same but different.’

-Writing is certainly a good job to combine with being a Mum but juggling work and home life keeps me busier than I could ever have imagined back then.
+Writing is a rewarding job, but managing the work and deadlines, the business side of authoring, and home life keeps me busier than I could ever have imagined twenty-odd years ago.
 As well as writing novels, articles and reviews, I enjoy going to conventions and visiting local SF and writer’s groups where I can meet and chat to people about what I write, what other people write and read and all kinds of topics besides.
 That’s one of the most enjoyable aspects of being an author.